mjamesd/eclectic-carnival/README.md

 # eclectic-carnival
-An Express.js &amp; MongoDB back end for a social network.
+An Express.js &amp; Mongoose back end for a social network.